Getting Started on Heroku with Heroku Connect

 Dashboard provides a user interface for managing sets of applications, and the details of particular applications.
 As the rest of this tutorial demonstrates, it can be used to scale apps, set up add-ons, as well analyze app performance and monitor app activity.

-The Heroku Connect “Provision Connection” screen will show.
+Resources section.
+The Heroku Connect configuration screen will display:

 You now need to authorize Heroku Connect to access your Salesforce Org.